 I am a sophomore at Muhlenberg College, double majoring in Theatre and Media Communications.
 On campus, I am a member of Muhlenberg's Theatre and Dance Associations, Jazz Singers, Show Choir, am the Resident Technician of the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Public Relations Officer, and work as the Theatre Department's Student Master Carpenter.
-In addition, I am a mentor for my high school’s FIRST Robotics Team.
+In addition, I mentor my high school's FIRST Robotics Team.
 I grew up in Blue Bell, PA, and am a proud member of the Philadelphia/Delaware Valley Chapter of the CCFA.

-During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the National Council of College Leaders.
+During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the College Council.
 Having an outlet to help deal with a potentially debilitating disease while serving others is a tremendous honor.
 The CCFA has been there for me since my diagnosis, helping me along the path of turning a challenge into an opportunity.

 I love sharing my story and speaking with others so please reach out if you have any questions or just want to talk!